-As permitted by the Articles of Association, the directors have the benefit of a directors' and officers' liability insurance, which is a qualifying third-party indemnity provision as defined by Section 234 of the Companies Act 2006.
-This indemnity, purchased by Fintel plc (formerly The SimplyBiz Group plc) and applicable to the directors of the Company was in force throughout the last financial year and is currently in force.
+As permitted by the Articles of Association, the Directors have the benefit of a Directors' and Officers' liability insurance, which is a qualifying third-party indemnity provision as defined by Section 234 of the Companies Act 2006.
+This indemnity, purchased by Fintel plc and applicable to the directors of the Company was in force throughout the last financial year and is currently in force.